 The app also had a complete list of the art installations which was helpful.
 However, I couldn’t figure out the order that it was sorted it and it wouldn’t allow me to sort it or filter.
 This made it sometimes difficult to find a certain piece of art when it is in the middle of a list of over 50.

 Lumiere London Video

-Did you make it to Lumiere London?
+Did you make it to Lumiere London or any other light festivals?
 What did you think of the artwork?